Choosing the Best Pillow for Sleep

 Are you a side sleeper?
 Feather pillows will not give you the right spine support.
 Sleeping on a thin pillow leads to compressed nerves, causing numbness in your arms or sciatic pain in your legs.

 Do you sleep on your stomach?
-Most chiropractors do not recommend this position.
-Stomach sleeping causes headaches, neck pain and lower back stress.
+Chiropractors do not recommend this position.
+Stomach sleeping causes headaches, neck pain, and lower back stress.
 If you choose to sleep on your stomach, use a flat pillow to reduce neck strain.

 You can break your stomach sleeper habit by sleeping on your side with a body pillow in front of you.
 Body pillows are larger than king size pillows, and they support the front of your body while you sleep.

-Memory foam and water-base pillows are typically the best types for sleeping.
-These pillows reduce headaches, relieve neck pain and improve sleep quality.
+Memory foam and water-base pillows are usually the best type of pillows for sleeping.
+They reduce headaches, relieve neck pain, and improve sleep quality.
 Certain health conditions require additional considerations.

 A maternity pillow is another solution for moms-to-be.
-Shaped like a giant "U" or "C," maternity pillows provide the perfect support for most pregnant women.
+Shaped like a giant "U" or "C," maternity pillows provide good support for pregnant women.

 While good pillows have a shelf life of five years or more, most pillows should be replaced every two or three years.
-How do you know when it's time for a new sleep pillow?
-Here are some tests for synthetic and down pillows.
+How do you know when it is time for a new sleep pillow?
+Here are some tests.

 Fold your polyester fiber pillow (or other synthetic pillow) in half.
 Place a book or shoe on top.
 Release your hold.
 A supportive pillow will unfold and open up, knocking the book or shoe off the pillow.
-If your pillow remains folded, it's time for a replacement.
+If your pillow remains folded, it is time to replace it.

 - Bouchez, Colette. (n.d.)
 "Snuggle Up with the Perfect Pillow."
 WebMD Medical Reference.
 Retrieved April 17, 2012.